Pattern (sewing)

-A sloper pattern (home sewing) or block pattern (industrial production) is a custom-fitted, basic pattern from which patterns for many different styles can be developed.
-The process of changing the size of a finished pattern is called grading.
+A sloper pattern, also called a block pattern, is a custom-fitted, basic pattern from which patterns for many different styles can be developed.
+The process of changing the size of a finished pattern is called pattern grading.

 Several companies, like Butterick and Simplicity, specialize in selling pre-graded patterns directly to consumers who will sew the patterns at home.
 These patterns are usually printed on tissue paper and include multiple sizes that overlap each other.
 An illustrated instruction sheet for use and assembly of the item is usually included.
 The pattern may include multiple style options in one package.

-Commercial clothing manufacturers make their own patterns in-house as part of their design and production process, usually employing at least one specialized patternmaker.
-In bespoke clothing, slopers and patterns must be developed for each client, while for commercial production, patterns will be made to fit several standard body sizes.
+Clothing brands make their patterns with in-house patternmakers, third-party specialists, or (often when manufacturing in overseas factories) will rely on the factory’s in-house patternmakers.
+While commercial production patterns are engineered to fit several standard average body sizes, in bespoke clothing, patterns must be adjusted or developed for each individual client.